SatelliteSimulators/AVHRR_based_satellite_simulators/README_CLARA.md

 *) Any bug discoveries or suggestions can be sent to salomon.eliasson@smhi.se

+REQUIREMENTS:

+- Needs access to netcdf libraries
+- Need access to a netcdf land sea mask.
+For example, make a symlink in the top level data/ directory and call it land_sea_mask.nc

 INSTRUCTIONS:

 *) The code can be compiled using ifort or gfortan using 'make clara'